 - Falsifying information about a property

-It’s important that real estate agents disclose any known defects or structural deficiencies with any property.
-These problems could cost tenants money down the line, or even cause personal injury.
-It’s neither ethical nor legal for an agent to obscure that information.
-This type of litigation is called a fiduciary duty lawsuit.
+Real estate agents must disclose a property’s known defects or structural deficiencies.
+These problems could cost tenants money down the line, or even cause personal injury, and it is neither ethical nor legal for an agent to obscure such information.
+Real estate litigation that arises from a failure to disclose is called a fiduciary duty lawsuit.

 Building codes address areas of concern such as: